 Developing Mentoring Program.
 Client was the company president for a subsidiary of a U.S.-based global organization.
 The client faced the challenge of excessive turnover in the industry, and his goal was to retain the fast-track, high-potential employees while giving them broader-based business experience.
 Patricia worked closely with the company president to identify core skills and best practices, as well as a job rotation that would allow productivity levels to remain high, while employees were exposed to other product and service lines.
 The result was the establishment of an on-going Apprenticeship Program, pairing high-potential employees with more experienced Mentors, customized development programs, and ongoing skills improvement.
 The company president institutionalized the program for his company and it was replicated by other companies under the umbrella organization.

 Along with her Masters of Fine Arts in Acting from New York University Tisch School of the Arts, she also holds a Masters of Organizational Management from the University of Phoenix, where she was invited to join the faculty.
-She also serves as faculty for the Insurance School of Chicago and the American Management Association, one of the original providers of business seminars that bridged the gap between business theory and practical application of that theory.
+She also serves as faculty for Loyola University Quinlan School of Business Executive Education Program and the American Management Association, one of the original providers of business seminars that bridged the gap between business theory and practical application of that theory.